 The list began as a one page set of bookmarks that I shared with my fellow genealogical society members at the Tacoma-Pierce County Genealogical Society.
 After that I expanded it to be a 6-page article for the society quarterly.
 On March 4, 1996 I published my personal web site and, as sort of an after-thought, I added my "list" of bookmarks.
 The original list was contained on one categorized web page with more than 1,025 links.

 Regardless of how it may appear, I actually do have a life.
 A very busy life at the moment.
 The other things that fill my days are:

 - I have a wonderful son, Evan.
-Currently in the 9th grade, he is a terrific student.
+Currently a college student.

-- We have three Boston Terriers that think the universe revolves around them.
+- We have two Boston Terriers that think the universe revolves around them.

 - I try to keep the house in some semblance of order and cleanliness, although I'm really starting to question what the term "clean" really means.

 - I also have many friends and family members that I'm very close to.
 I do spend as much time with them as I can.

 - I give classes & presentations to groups and societies regarding genealogical research on the Internet.

 No, I don't live in Utah or Australia.
 I live just outside Puyallup, Washington, 35 miles south of Seattle, right next door to Tacoma.
 Puyallup is famous for its eccentric founder, Ezra Meeker (hero or nut?), its strawberries, raspberries & daffodils and for its fair.